redFrik/superColliderStandalone-macOS/README.md

 At the moment I see no way around this without editing the C++ code and compile a custom SuperCollider.app.

-This method is confirmed to work under macOS 10.14.6 with SuperCollider 3.12.0.
+This method is confirmed to work under macOS 10.14.6 with SuperCollider 3.12.0 and 3.13.0.

 ---